-The Controller argues that, pursuant to Government Code section 17558.5, it timely conducted the audit of the fiscal year 1999-2000 and 2000-2001 reimbursement claims.52 The Controller also contends that the reductions are correct and supported by the record.53
+The Controller argues that, pursuant to Government Code section 17558.5, it timely conducted the audit of the fiscal year 1999-2000 and 2000-2001 reimbursement claims.
+56 The Controller also contends that the reductions are correct and supported by the record.
+57 In comments filed on January 14, 2015, the Controller concurred with the draft proposed decision.
+58